OCA/e-commerce/website_sale_price_subtotal/README.rst

 #.
 Go to ``Website > Shop``
 #.
 Search for ``Subtotal``
 #.
 Click on the demo subtotal product to see its detail page
 #.
+Try changing the quantity and notice that the unit price has been replaced
+   with a subtotal that changes accordingly
+#.
+Add the product to the cart
-Try changing the quantity and notice that the subtotals change accordingly
+#.
+Try changing the quantity again and notice that the unit price here has
+   also been replaced with a line item subtotal
+#.
+Proceed to the payment page and notice that the same is true here

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot